 The configuration of the example is the same for the device on the right.
 Proceed in the same way, using the ingress and egress tables specified above to adapt the previously set up left device to the new environment.

+Setting up the VLAN

-☐ Open the Switching > VLAN > Configuration dialog. □ Click the # button.
-The dialog displays the Create window. ☐ In the VLAN ID field, specify the VLAN, for example
+☐ Open the Switching > VLAN > Configuration dialog.

+□ Click the 🖐 button.

+The dialog displays the Create window.

+☐ In the VLAN ID field, specify the VLAN, for example